Hillside’s 2022 Patient Outcomes & Statistics Report

 The median number of acute hospitalizations among our clients was three.
 Approximately 45% of clients had four or more acute hospitalizations.

 The Difficulties in Emotion Regulation Scale-16 (DERS-16) measures emotional dysregulation and has five subscales that measure critical components of effective emotion regulation.
-Scores on the full scale range from 16-80 with lower scores indicating lower levels of emotional dysregulation.
+Total scores range from 16 to 80, with lower scores indicating lower levels of emotional dysregulation.

-There was a statistically significant decrease in scores at seven weeks of treatment on the full scale and all five subscales (all p values <.001) suggesting clients had:
+There was a significant decrease in total scores and scores on all five subscales at discharge (all p values <.001) suggesting clients had:

 - an overall improvement in their ability to regulate their negative emotions